Helping divers make informed choices about training, skills, safety, and gear.

 Recreational Gas Planning

-Gas planning is more than starting a dive with a full cylinder.
-It ensures you can return safely, handle problems, and still enjoy useful bottom time.
-This guide explains RMV, Minimum Gas Reserve, turn pressure methods, and how to adjust plans for conditions.
-All examples use clear equations so you can apply them on your next dive.
+Gas planning is more than starting with a full cylinder.
+A simple plan ensures you can return safely, handle problems, and still enjoy useful bottom time.
+This guide covers RMV, Minimum Gas Reserve, practical turn pressure methods, and small adjustments for real conditions.

-You cannot plan gas reliably without your personal Respiratory Minute Volume (RMV), the volume you breathe per minute at the surface.
-If you use SAC or do not know the difference, read RMV vs. SAC to see why RMV is preferred for planning.
-If you need help computing it, try the RMV calculator.
+Your Respiratory Minute Volume is the volume you breathe per minute at the surface.
+Planning by volume keeps the math consistent across cylinder types.
+If you use SAC or are unsure of the difference, read RMV vs. SAC.
+To compute your RMV from past dives, use the RMV calculator.

 1. All Usable Gas

-Definition: Use all gas that remains after MGR.
+Definition: You may use all gas that remains after MGR, then begin the ascent when the SPG reaches MGR.

 Formula: